jhannesreimann/email-client-selftest-service/50-implementation/selftest-service/PAPER_PARITY_AND_NEXT_STEPS.md

 - **Network-side blocking** of the ISPDB host (lab/controlled network), which matches the paper's attacker assumption (blocking discovery queries).
 - Use an email domain under a different organizational domain that is not mapped in ISPDB/provider heuristics, so that the client has no ISPDB configuration to fall back to.

+Practical workaround implemented in the WebUI:

+- Use a nip.io-derived autodetect domain based on the server IP (e.g., `test-SESSION@<public-ip>.nip.io`) so the email domain is unlikely to match an ISPDB entry.

 Resulting scope decision for the public service: